MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/migrate-config-data.md

 <<image.png>>

 > [!Note]
 > If step A or B is not as expected it would mean that the App profile configuration was not set properly.
-To fix the above , remove the provider attached in Step 4 and add the provider again.(Step 4)
+To fix the above, remove the provider attached in Step 4 and add the provider again.(Step 4)

 ## Migrate channel configuration data in Omnichannel for Customer Service

 ## See also